-So without further ado, let’s take a look at a few ideas that can help you in building long-term loyal customers for your e-commerce business and keep them coming back for more.
+So without further ado, let’s take a look at a few ideas that can help you in building long-term loyal customers for your e-commerce business and have a solid plan for customer retention strategies for ecommerce.

 1. Be where your Customers are

 There’s nothing wrong with getting basics right.
 Customer behavior is evolving everyday so its important for you to have top-notch customer service for your e-commerce business.
-Today, you need to place the customer as the focal point, as they will drive your marketing efforts with regard to where you need to find them and how to engage with them.
+Today, as part of your customer retention strategies ecommerce, you need to place the customer as the focal point, as they will drive your marketing efforts with regard to where you need to find them and how to engage with them.
 Customer service tools like 24/7 support help to communicate with customers effectively.
 Live chat solves customer complaints and queries quickly giving them the reassurance that they are heard and cared for.

 Don’t underpromise or overpromise.
 Give customers a definitive timeline, for example, their query will be resolved in 24 hours or 30 mins.
 According to Zendesk, 87% of customers think brands need to put more effort into providing a seamless customer service experience.
 Customers see friendly, responsive customer service as a gold standard.

 Customers always feel connected when they get a personalized experience from an eCommerce website.
 Be amazing to them, and they won’t ever think twice before opting for your website.
 Vice versa can happen for a bad experience, remember that!